robertkawecki7/IndoorPositioningDatasets/README.txt

 Scenario_Data source_Method of creating a reference map

 Scenario:

 S1 - Scenario 1.
-Corridor in Institute of Electronics
+Corridor in Institute of Electronics at Lodz University of Technology in Poland

 S2 - Scenario 2.
-Sports Bay - localization error
+Sports and Education Centre “Sports Bay” at Lodz University of Technology in Poland

 Data source:
 Source1